-To make a request for reasonable and available supportive measures, you can contact: Dishpaul S. Dhuga, J.D., Title IX Coordinator/EEO Specialist, titleix@sage.edu, (518) 244-4809.
+To make a request for reasonable and available supportive measures, you can contact: Amanda M. Bastiani, Title IX Coordinator/EEO Specialist, bastia@sage.edu or titleix@sage.edu, (518) 244-4809.
 RSC is obligated to comply with a student's reasonable request for a living and/or academic situation changes following an alleged Sexual Offense.

-protect the confidentiality of supportive measures provided to a complainant or respondent, to the extent that doing so will not impair RSC's ability to provide the accommodations or protective measures.
+RSC will protect the confidentiality of supportive measures provided to a complainant or respondent, to the extent that doing so will not impair RSC's ability to provide the accommodations or protective measures.
 The complainant or respondent will be informed before RSC shares any personally identifying information that RSC believes is necessary to provide an accommodation or protective measure.
 If this occurs, the complainant or respondent will be told what information will be shared, with whom it will be shared, and why it will be shared.

-Upon request, RSC will provide both the accused or respondent and the reporting individual a prompt review, reasonable under the circumstances, of the need for and terms of any such supportive measures that directly affects him or her, in which he or she is allowed to submit evidence in support of his or her request.
+Upon request, RSC will provide both the accused or respondent and the reporting individual a prompt review, reasonable under the circumstances, of the need for and terms of any such supportive measures that directly affects them, in which they are allowed to submit evidence in support of their request.
 In the event that a supportive measure granted to or against one party impacts another party, both the directly impacted party and the secondarily impacted party may request a review of the terms or totality of the accommodation and/or measure by RSC and may submit information as to the reasoning for requesting a change.

-Requests to review supportive measures should be submitted to: Trish Cellemme, Vice President for Student Life at cellep@sage.edu (for students), or Laura D'Agostino, Director of Human Resources, at dagosl1@sage.edu, or (518) 244-6857(for employees).
+Requests to review supportive measures should be submitted to: Trish Cellemme, Vice President for Student Life at cellep@sage.edu (for students), or Human Resources, at hr@sage.edu, or (518) 244-2391 (for employees).
 If a request for review is received from one party, the other party will be notified of the request for review.
 The Vice President for Student Life or Director of Human Resources will issue a determination in response to the request, and notify both parties of the determination.